 If you think your drink or a friend's drink has been spiked, get urgent medical attention.

-If you're a victim of violent crime, especially sexual assault, get medical attention.
+If you're a victim of a violent crime, especially sexual assault, get medical attention.
 There is a risk of contracting HIV/AIDS, hepatitis and other sexually transmitted diseases in Vietnam.

 Travellers have been robbed after withdrawing money from ATMs.

 Break-ins to hotels and private homes are reported.
 This happens even while guests are in their rooms.

 To protect yourself from robbery:

 Report thefts straight away to the local police and hotel management.